ska-telescope/sdp-prototype/docs/src/tango_devices/sdp_subarray.rst

 ================ ============= =========== ======
 Command          Argument type Return type Action
 ================ ============= =========== ======
+On               None          None        Device is in its operational state.
+Sets the DeviceState to ON and obsState to EMPTY.
+Off              None          None        Device is not active.
+Sets the DeviceState to OFF.
 AssignResources  String (JSON) None        :ref:`Assigns processing resources to the SBI.
-Sets DeviceState to ON <subarray_assign_resources>`.
+Sets obsState to IDLE <subarray_assign_resources>`.
 ReleaseResources None          None        Releases all real-time processing in the SBI.
-Sets DeviceState to OFF.
+Sets obsState to EMPTY.
 Configure        String (JSON) None        :ref:`Configures scan type for the next scans.
 Sets obsState to READY <subarray_configure>`.
-Reset            None          None        Clears the scan type.
-Sets obsState to IDLE.
 Scan             String (JSON) None        :ref:`Begins a scan of the configured type.
 Sets obsState to SCANNING <subarray_scan>`.
 EndScan          None          None        Ends the scan.
 Sets obsState to READY.
+End              None          None        Clears the scan type.
+Sets obsState to IDLE.
+Abort            None          None        Aborts current activity.
+Sets obsState to ABORTED.
+ObsReset         None          None        Resets to last known stable state.
+Sets obsState to IDLE.
+Restart          None          None        Restarts the subarray device.
+Sets obsState to EMPTY.
 ================ ============= =========== ======

 .. _subarray_assign_resources: